quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The connection idle timeout in multipath QUIC is defined as "no packet received on any path for the duration of the idle timeout".
 It means that if all paths remain idle for the idle timeout, the connection is implicitly closed.

+When only one path is available, servers MUST follow the specifications in {{QUIC-TRANSPORT}}.
+When more than one path is available, servers shall monitor the arrival of non-probing packets on the available paths.
+Servers SHOULD stop sending traffic on paths through which non-probing packet was received in the last 3 path RTTs, but MAY ignore that rule if it would disqualify all available paths.
+Server MAY release the resource associated with paths for which no non-probing packet was received for a sufficiently long path-idle delay, but SHOULD only release resource for the last available path if no traffic is received for the duration of the idle timeout, as specified in section 10.1 of {{QUIC-TRANSPORT}}.
+Server implementations manage the value of the path-idle delay as a trade- off between keeping resource such as Connection Identifiers in use for an excessive time, and having to promptly reestablish a path after a spurious estimate of path abandonment by the client.

 # Congestion control